Lundalogik/move-to-go/README.md

 end

-# Once a object, such as an organisation is created and mapped to import data
+# Once a object, such as an organisation is created and mapped to migrated data
 # it should be added to the rootmodel

 organisation = MoveToGo::Organisation.new()
 # Add data to your new fancy organisation…
 rootmodel.add_organization(organisation)

-# As imported persons belong to an imported organisation, they must be mapped
+# As migrated persons belong to an migrated organisation, they must be mapped
 # together.
 The rootmodel will help you with this:
 person = MoveToGo::Person.new()
 #Add data to your fancy new person…
-id = import_data_row['id']
+id = data_row['id']
 organisation = rootmodel.find_organization_by_integration_id(id)
 organisation.add_employee(person)